semuconsulting/pyubx2/README.md

 1. `ubxstreamer.py` illustrates how to implement a threaded serial reader for UBX messages using pyubx2.

-1. `ubxconfig.py` illustrates how to implement a configuration utility which sets output UBX-NAV message rates on the receiver's UART and USB ports.
+1. `ubxconfig.py` illustrates how to implement a simple configuration utility which sets output UBX-NAV message rates on the  receiver's UART and USB ports (on a non-permanent basis).
 You can see the results using `ubxstreamer.py`.

 **NB:** If you don't see any incoming data, ensure that your receiver device is configured to output UBX protocol data.
 Some development devices only output NMEA data by default; note that a proprietary NMEA `PUBX` message type is *not* the same as a UBX protocol message.

 ## Extensibility

 The UBX protocol is principally defined in the modules `ubxtypes_*.py` as a series of dictionaries.
 Additional message types can be readily added to the appropriate dictionary.
 Message payload definitions must conform to the following rules: